 We had rented an apartment on the internet before arriving in Italy.
 Bari was chosen because of its location on a good train route and a good “home base” to explore southern Italy.
 When we arrived and saw the apartment, we realized we could not stay for the 45-days we had planned.
 It was cold and our apartment’s heat was not working, in addition to other things.
 On a quick trip to the grocery store, we were stepping over piles of dog poop, and it was everywhere on the sidewalks and in the street.
 In all fairness to this city, it seems that we rented in a “bad” part of Bari but regardless, that night we decided to leave and head for Florence the next day.
 We weren’t going to waste a moment in a place that just didn’t seem right for us.

 The next morning, we got on the train and had to go through Bologna to get to Florence Yup, it took all day to arrive in the beautiful city of Florence; home of the Renaissance.
 So, we stayed in a hotel while we searched for an apartment.
-In retrospect, if we hadn’t made the poor decision regarding Bari, we would never have met Angelina from Hotel Angelica where we stayed until we found the apartment; and Francesca from Trattoria Katti where we enjoy great food and her amazing company as our hostess.
-As a result, both these wonderful ladies have become our friends.
+In retrospect, if we hadn’t made the poor decision regarding Bari, we would never have met several friends that we continue to keep visiting and contacting even today.

 Tours and Day Trips

 While in Florence, we took several day tours.
-We spent an entire day going to Montalicino, Pienza, and Montepulciano.
+We spent an entire day going to Montalcino, Pienza, and Montepulciano.
 We had not been to any of these towns before and they were amazing!

 We also spent half a day in Chianti at two wineries; enjoying some fantastic wine, while traveling through the Tuscan countryside.